vilebile17/pi/README.md

 cd pi
 ```

-you can run `go run .` to run the code in the current repo.
+You can run `go run .` to run the code in the current repo.
 However,
 it is much more fun and interesting to do a system wide install:

 ```
 go install
 ```

-now you can calculate pi no matter where in your files you are:
+Now you can calculate pi no matter where in your files you are:

 ```
 pi